 For these hands-on writing workshops, Darleen likes to have a smaller group than her "author talks".
 She suggests two-four classes in one session at the most.
 (For her "author talks" she can speak to the entire school, if needed!)
 Darleen supplies the fun, the props and/or costumes and you supply the kids, paper, and pencils!
 Some lessons require food, as noted, which you will be expected to supply.

-Here are her newest hands-on writing workshops:
+Here are "old new" hands-on writing workshops:

 Order Now!--a new hands-on writing workshop that enforces descriptive writing based on the picture book, A Unicorn Named Sparkle, by Amy Young.
 In this workshop, students pretend to order a new pet from the back of a comic book, only to get a pet they didn't quite expect!
 Fun for students in 3rd grade and up.